weikongwei/Data-Science-Project/README.md

 # Data-Science-Project

 ## Introduction
 Scince realestate has become one of the hotest market for investors, people first need to know where to invest in a city.
 "Location Location Location" is the golden rule of realestate investment.
 However, if a person is new to the market or new to a city.
-How would this person know where is the best location to possess a property?
+How would this person know where the best location to possess a property is?

-Using Chicago as an example, based on the findings from a couple of dataset, it will tell you where the best locations are from the following 4 perspectives.
+Using City of Chicago as an example, based on the findings from a couple of dataset, it will tell us where the best locations are from the following 4 perspectives.

 1. Geographic analysis
 2. Schools and Education